jagadamma/Docker-Kafka-Setup-with-JDBC-Connector/README.md

 ## JDBC Connector

 ## Create a new JDBC Connector for timescaledb
+- Change the DB configs, Topic name, and connector name accordingly
-- Run the following command to execute the connector script from the kafka directory
+- Run the following command to execute the connector script from the kafka directory (/honme/ubuntu/kafka)
 ```
  ./jdbc-scripts/jdbc-timescaledb.sh
 ```

 ## Update the connector configs
+- After making changes in connector configs
-- Run the following command to execute the connector script from the kafka directory
+- Run the following command to execute the connector update script from the kafka directory (/honme/ubuntu/kafka)
 ```
  ./jdbc-scripts/jdbc-update-connector.sh
 ```